vitejs/vite/docs/config/dep-optimization-options.md

 If you want to try this build strategy, you can use `optimizeDeps.disabled: false`. `@rollup/plugin-commonjs` can be removed by passing `build.commonjsOptions: { include: [] }`.
 :::

+## optimizeDeps.needsInterop

+- **Experimental**
+- **Type:** `string[]`

+Forces ESM interop when importing these dependencies.
+Some legacy packages advertise themselves as ESM but use `require` internally.
+Adding these packages to `needsInterop` can speed up cold start by avoiding full-page reloads.
+You'll receive a warning if one of your dependencies is triggering a reload, suggesting to add the package name to this array in your config.